Humphry Osmond

-Humphry Fortescue Osmond (1 July 1917 – 6 February 2004) was an English psychiatrist who expatriated to Canada, then moved to work in the United States.
+Humphry Fortescue Osmond (1 July 1917 – 6 February 2004) was an English psychiatrist who moved to Canada and later the United States.
 He is known for inventing the word psychedelic and for his research into interesting and useful applications for psychedelic drugs.
 Osmond also explored aspects of the psychology of social environments, in particular how they influenced welfare or recovery in mental institutions.

 Biography

 Osmond was born in Surrey, England, and educated at Haileybury.
 As a young man, he worked for an architect and attended Guy's Hospital Medical School at King's College London.
-While active as a surgeon-lieutenant in the Navy during World War II, Osmond trained to become a psychiatrist.
+Following service as a surgeon-lieutenant in the Navy during World War II, Osmond trained to become a psychiatrist.

+After World War II, Osmond joined the psychiatric unit at St George's Hospital, London, where he rose to become senior registrar.

 Work with psychedelics

-After the war, Osmond joined the psychiatric unit at St George's Hospital, London, where he rose to become senior registrar.
-His time at the hospital proved pivotal in three respects: it was where he met his wife Amy "Jane" Roffey, who was working there as a nurse; he met Dr John Smythies, who became one of his major collaborators; and he first encountered the drugs that became associated with his name, LSD and mescaline.
+Osmond's time at the hospital proved pivotal in three respects: it was where he met his wife Amy "Jane" Roffey, who was working there as a nurse; he met John Smythies, who became one of his major collaborators; and he first encountered the drugs that became associated with his name, LSD and mescaline.
 While researching the drugs at St George's, Osmond noticed that they produced similar effects to schizophrenia and became convinced that the disease was caused by a chemical imbalance in the brain.
 These ideas were not well received amongst the psychiatric community in London at the time.
 In 1951, Osmond and Smythies moved to Saskatchewan, Canada, to join the staff of the Weyburn Mental Hospital.

 At Weyburn, Osmond recruited a group of research psychologists to turn the hospital into a design-research laboratory.
 There, he conducted a wide variety of patient studies and observations using hallucinogenic drugs, collaborating with Abram Hoffer and others.
 In 1952, Osmond related the similarity of mescaline to adrenaline molecules, in a theory that implied that schizophrenia might be a form of self-intoxication caused by one's own body.
 He collected the biographies of recovered schizophrenics and held that psychiatrists can understand the schizophrenic only by understanding the rational way the mind makes sense of distorted perceptions.
 He pursued this idea with passion, exploring all avenues to gain insight into the shattered perceptions of schizophrenia, holding that the illness arises primarily from distortions of perception.
 Yet during the same period, Osmond became interested in the potential of psychedelics to foster mind-expanding and mystical experiences.